Skip to Content

 Instructions

 1. Add the schmaltz and water to a cold pan.
-Heat on a medium flame.
+Heat on a medium flame and cook for 50 minutes.

 2. When skin begins to turn golden brown, add onion and cook.
 Stirring frequently until lightly browned, about 10 minutes.